Ko Young-tae

 Ko was a close friend of Choi Soon-sil.
 Ko is suspected of being involved in the management of The Blue K, Widec Sports, and paper companies.
 Choi set up these companies in Korea and Germany allegedly to funnel money from the foundations.

-He became one of the figures in the 2016 South Korean political scandal, and has been described as a whistleblower.
+He became one of the figures in the 2016 South Korean political scandal involving former President Park Gyun-Hae, and has been described as a whistleblower.
 He disclosed a documentary showing that his neighbors tried to steal the money from the Mir and the Blue K Foundation by using Choi Soon Shin.